robertduplock/startrekbook.club/content/en/reviews/star-trek-the-next-generation-greater-than-the-sum-book-review-1.md

 Bennet also introduces the new character of T'Ryssa Chen.
 She's sassy, quirky, and very un-Vulcan.
 Her character was, at times, a bit over-the-top.
 But she was still a huge improvement over the dull and unlikeable T'Lana and Leybenzon.
 I was glad that Bennet restricted the new characters to a single person.
 Like _Sword Of Damocles_, I found that focusing on a single character helped to centre the story.

-The book focuses heavily on a single theme; family, children and procreation.
+The book focuses heavily on the theme of family, children and procreation.
 This theme is woven into every chapter.
 For example, Chen has daddy issues, Picard fears the Borg incursion makes having a family too risky, and The Noh Angels just can't seem to wrap their heads around the whole procreation thing.
 Additionally, the liberated Borg (E.g. Hugh and his partner) are searching for a way to reproduce to keep their society going.

-![](https://i.redd.it/15qj9532npm61.gif)

 This leads up to Crusher falling pregnant just as the Borg launch a devastating incursion into Federation space.
 Queue the forthcoming _Destiny_ trilogy.

+![](https://i.redd.it/15qj9532npm61.gif)

 Although I appreciated Bennet's dedication to a central theme, I had two minor quibbles.
 Firstly, the theme lacked subtlety and was too enmeshed in every aspect of the story.
-Secondly, the book pushes a single message; children are great and wonderous and you should have children even if a) You spend most of your life away from them on a starship or b) the Borg are coming to eff you up and murder everyone you love.
+Secondly, the book pushes a single message; children are great and wondrous and you should have children even if a) You spend most of your life away from them on a starship or b) the Borg are coming to eff you up and murder everyone you love.

 Perhaps the message could have been a bit more balanced.

 All that being said, Bennet does many good things with _Greater Than The Sum_.
 He brings one of his trademark big, wacky ideas (sentient, naturally forming planetary computers anyone?) and integrates it into an entertaining story.
 His original creation, T'Ryssa Chen, is a breath of fresh air.
-The book was a little tighter than Bennet's _Titan_ novel _Orion's Hounds_, which I appreciated.
+The book was tighter than Bennet's previous novel _Star Trek: Titan_: _Orion's Hounds_, which I appreciated.

 ### Reception